test-kitchen/kitchen-google/README.md

 GCE network that instance will be attached to; default: `default`

+### `network_ip`

+An IPv4 internal IP address to assign to the instance.
+If not specified, an unused internal IP is automatically assigned.

 ### `network_project`

 GCE project which network belongs to; default is same as `project`